Explore the different areas of volunteering available through LJMU

 Support organisations to enhance public engagement in creative and inspiring projects and experiences.

-Become a student rep
+Become a course rep

 Be the voice of your fellow students and ensure that their opinions are heard and help affect positive change.